Guide

 # Filter by calendar

-nylas calendar events list --calendar-id cal_abc123Example output
+nylas calendar events list --calendar cal_abc123Example output

 $ nylas calendar events list --days 7